The Lord’s Supper

 The apostle Paul instructed, “But let each one examine his own work, and then he will have rejoicing in himself alone, and not in another“ (Galatians 6:4).
 The Christian should scrutinize his own behavior and motives and weigh them by “the law of Christ” (v.
 2).

 The believer may question himself whether day by day he has an attitude of dying to sin and conversion to the Lord, whether he is winning in the struggle against his sins, and whether his relationship toward other men is godly.
-Words, thoughts, and actions should be tested, as well as habits of daily devotion; Thus, everything that has a bearing on progress toward the accomplishment of a character that mirrors the image of Jesus should be checked.
+Words, thoughts, and actions should be tested, as well as habits of daily devotion.
+Thus, everything that has a bearing on progress toward the accomplishment of a character that mirrors the image of Jesus should be checked.

 Paul wrote, “Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified” (2 Corinthians 13:5).
 Things that are of major importance include personal issues with the grace of Christ, full loyalty to all the revealed will of God, genuineness of purposes, and a selfless interest in, and actual service to mankind.

 It is better for a believer to give his Christian walk a thorough review now than to delay that until it is too late—when the Almighty God brings him before the judgment seat.
 This testing process is important to the spiritual life in the process of sanctification.
-The Christian does well every day to evaluate his feelings and goals in the light of God’s revealed light and plan for him, and under the leadings of the Holy Spirit.
+The Christian does well every day to evaluate his feelings and goals in the light of God’s revealed light and plan for him, through the leadings of the Holy Spirit.

 Whereas self-examination and the forsaking of everything that is against the mind of God is an exercise in which the Christian must engage every day (Luke 9:23; 1 Corinthians 15:31), the Lord’s Supper also represents a unique time for public announcement of new resolutions.
 The humility of the ordinance of foot washing prepares the believer for these announcements (John 13:4–17).